Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Greenhouse Effect.md

 # Greenhouse Effect

-**Illustrating the greenhouse effect with hot resistors in flasks**
+**Illustrating the greenhouse effect with hot resistors in flasks**  We gratefully acknowledge funding from Cambridge Zero for the purchase of equipment for this experiment.

 Last initially checked on 2025-02-08 by Duncan Green (dg678@cam.ac.uk) and double-checked on 2025-02-08 by John Leung (cfl35@cam.ac.uk)